â€œTHEY CANNOT TAKE AWAY OUR SELF RESPECT IF WE DO NOT GIVE IT TO THEMâ€. GANDHI.

 Soon the term sex tourism began to be associated with the tourism in Cuba.
 Films, novels, short stories, and news began to describe a new and parallel avenue to get an income, an extra income, or a way to escape the economic vicissitudes Cubans were experiencing.

 Sex tourism is an increasingly controversial subject.
 Although tourism and sex have always been linked, the sex tourism industry has exploded in the past decade.
 Sex tourism occurs all over the world, but it is most pervasive in third world countries where poor women turn to prostitution for survival (Oppermann, 1998).
-Moreover, Office on Drugs and Crime, 79% of human trafficking is sexual exploitation.
+Moreover, according to the United Nations Office on Drugs and Crime, 79% of human trafficking is sexual exploitation.

 Charles Trumbull (2001) in his study on Prostitution and Sex Tourism in Cuba stated these three main reasons that Cuban women turn to prostitution.
 The first and main reason is economic necessity.
 Many women turn to prostitution because they see no other way to survive.
 Once they turn to prostitution, they become trapped because they are away from home and have no other way to pay for their living expenses.